tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

 ### 2. Instructor Do: Auction Contracts in Solidity (10 min)

-In this activity, the Instructor will demonstrate the various auction contracts available from the Solidity example documentation, and modify it to fit our needs.
-Students will be introduced to the story of the "Martian Land Foundation" and how we will be "tokenizing" martian land and auctioning it to the public, raising funds for the Martian Land Foundation's terraforming projects, and allowing every-day citizens to claim their spot on humanity's next frontier.
+In this activity, the instructor will demonstrate the various auction contracts available from the Solidity example documentation, and modify it to fit our needs.
+Students will be introduced to the story of the "Martian Land Foundation" and how we will be "tokenizing" Martian land, auctioning it to the public, raising funds for the Martian Land Foundation's projects, and allowing citizens to claim their spot on humanity's next frontier.

 **Files:**